 connector and tested logic board, but

-reassemble his notebook, the display was
+to reassemble his notebook, the display went

 Same story, different connector

 time a ZIF connector was ripped from logic

 many shops around that would've taken the time

 require no force to disconnect as well.
 Just

 hard drive upgrade at the hands of its